 Timeboxing the agenda items.
 The area being explored is broad and vast with the stakeholders essentially every department in the organization and customers as a focal point

 Balancing between conversation and articulating the narrative of the work, findings and outcomes.
-A facilitator so that the Upgrade Leads can focus on content and feedback vs trying to also facilitate at the same timeCreated 11 months ago
+A facilitator so that the Upgrade Leads can focus on content and feedback vs trying to also facilitate at the same timeCreated about 1 year ago

 0 people found this